scipy-conference/scipy_proceedings/papers/ralph_kube/kube.rst

 We have demonstrated that ``Delta`` can facilitate near real-time analysis of high-velocity streaming data.
 In our experiments we achieved streaming rates of about 350 MByte/sec and execute an ECEI analysis workflow in less than 4 minutes.
 Using a single-core pure python implementation this would take about 4 hours.
+Using ADIOS2 we manage to utilize about 70% of the measured bandwidth for data streaming.
+Using mpi4py PoolExecutors allows us to utilize HPC compute resources in a flexible way, as required for streaming workflows where data packets may arrive intermittent.
 In the current form, there are multiple shortcomings of the framework that need to be addressed.
-Firstly, the DataMan engine will be upgraded to remove packet loss.
+Firstly, the DataMan engine received an experimental feature to mitigate packet loss.
 Secondly, implementation details of MPI on Cori limit us to using only a single PoolExecutor.
 We are planning to investigate the performance when separating the execution space of the STFT and the analysis kernels.
 Thirdly, the framework will be generalized in order to facilitate other data analysis tasks.
 Finally, we are working